Marianna Tolo

-Marianna Tolo (born 2 July 1989) is an Australian basketball player for the University of Canberra Capitals in Australia's Women's National Basketball League (WNBL).
-She has also played for the CJM Bourges Basket in the LFB and Los Angeles Sparks in the WNBA.
-She has also been a member of the Australia women's national basketball team.
+Marianna Tolo (born 2 July 1989) is an Australian basketball player.
+She has played the majority of her career in the Women's National Basketball League (WNBL) and has been a member of the Australia women's national basketball team.
+She has played for the Los Angeles Sparks in the WNBA.
+At the 2024 Summer Olympics she earned a bronze medal with the Australian team.

-Tolo was a member of the Australian Women's basketball team (Opals) at the 2020 Tokyo Olympics.
-The Opals were eliminated after losing to the USA in the quarterfinals.